dhlab-basel/Sipi/manual/running.rst

 Sipi's configuration file is written in Lua_.
 You can make your own configuration file by adapting ``config/sipi.config.lua``.

-- Check that the port number is correct and that your operating system's firewal does not block it.
+- Check that the port number is correct and that your operating system's firewall does not block it.
 - Set ``imgroot`` to the directory containing the files to be served.
 - Create the directory ``cache`` in the top-level directory of the source tree.